imorpha/notes/content/💭 Introspection/Publishing encourages better writing.md

 > Many of these practices can be somewhat useful as part of your own thinking process—for instance, clearer writing usually involves clearer thinking.
 But I find it substantially increases the overhead and effort in writing, often to the point of producing blockage.

 There haven't been any such blockage for me so far.
 I _am_ writing notes for myself, but imagining the possibility of someone else reading my notes, encourages me to write more cohesively, which in turn makes me think more clearly.

-I currently start writing directly in a publishable form, without any drafts.
-I have no "private" notes on Obsidian—excluding the actually private ones.
-This may change in the future; I might need a kind of buffer between what I think and what I publish.